Identifying Opportunities to Improve Hydroxyurea Therapy Initiation and Adherence among Children with Sickle Cell Disease

 Given the substantial positive impact of hydroxyurea therapy on health outcomes, quality of life, and healthcare utilization, increasing its use is of the utmost importance in this high-risk population.
 The successful completion of this research project will identify high impact intervention targets to increase the use of hydroxyurea therapy among children with SCD.

-Funded by the National Heart Lung and Blood Institute
+This project is funded by the National Heart Lung and Blood Institute.

 Ann Arbor, MI 48109-5456